Matt-Ng/clownsay/README.md

 make clownsay

 ## How to use:
-Either run ./clownsay with the message as command line argument or you can pipe it in like echo "hi" | ./clownsay
+Either run ./clownsay with the message as command line argument(s) or you can pipe it in like echo "hi" | ./clownsay

 My recommendation: